This is the second part. For the first part, click here.

 Yes, the case is closed, because we all know that a judge’s decision puts an end to all questions and all discussions.

-Through the gospel, God decrees today that, by virtue of His Son’s sacrifice in the past, you are declared free from all condemnation.
+Through the gospel, God decrees today that, by virtue of His Son’s sacrifice, yesterday, you are declared free from all condemnation.
 The faults have been wiped out, taken away by His Son.
 This salvation does not come from you.
 It is the Father’s will.
 That’s all!

 It makes no sense at all to doubt this under the pretext that you don’t “feel” it.
 In everyday life, if a friend tells you he forgives an offense you committed against him, do you try to “feel” it in order to believe it?
 You say, “All right,” you are relieved, and life goes on, easier, in a restored relationship.
 Do the same with God.
 Accept His forgiveness.
 It is already obtained and free for everyone.
 That is why the gospel is good news.